 Below is great short documentary on the history of Ethiopian coffee.

 We could sacrifice on quality, by purchasing less expensive green coffee beans, and this is exactly what seems to happen when a San Francisco Bay Coffee Roaster grows in volume, but we won't be taking that road.
 We will continue on our journey, remaining a distinctive high end differentiated brand with high attachment to a loyal customer base.
-We will continue to make this delicious coffee for you, thank you for being there for us.
+We will continue to make this delicious artisan coffee for you.
+Thank you for being there for us.
 Please let us know what you think about our coffee.
 Reviews and comments are always appreciated.